 Sunday, April 29, 2007

-Gwoemul; horror/ science-fiction/ drama, South Korea, 2006; D: Joon-ho Bong, S: Kang-ho Song, Hie-bong Byeon, Hae-il Park, Du-na Bae, Ah-sung Go
+Gwoemul; horror / science-fiction / drama, South Korea, 2006; D: Joon-ho Bong, S: Kang-ho Song, Hie-bong Byeon, Hae-il Park, Du-na Bae, Ah-sung Go

 Seoul.
 Some American scientist ordered the pouring of the toxic formaldehyde in the local river Han.
 In 2006 a mutated monster emerged from the river and kidnapped a large number of people in the town, including Hyun-seo, the daughter of Kang-du, a clumsy employee of a small store.
 Kang-du, his brother Nam-joo, his sister Nam-il and grandpa end up in a quarantine, but manage to escape from the authority to save the daughter who contacted them through the mobile phone that she is still alive.
 Namely, the monster samples people and places them in the sever in order to eat them later.
 The government approves the use of the toxic "Yellow Agent", but the monster gets firstly set on fire and killed by Kang-du.
 Hyun-seo didn't manage to survive, but Kang-du adopted a young boy that was also about to get eaten by the monster.

 From time to time a movie shows up that takes the standard, cliche concept for a story and handles it in a completely anti-standard way.
 South Korean fantasy film "The Host" is one of those films, and more.
 In that unusual endemic film the director Joon-ho Bong amusingly plays with the expectations of the audience: always when the viewer thinks that a situation is going to unravel by the scheme A-B-C, she suddenly unravels by the scheme A-Z-D, which gives the story unpredictability, spirit and charm.
-Besides the fact that the monster shows up right after 15 minutes, not at the very end, a good example is also a sequence after it kidnapped the daughter and some other citizens: her dad, Kang-du, and his sister, grandpa and brother gather to her improvised "funeral" and start mourning.
+Besides the fact that the monster shows up right after 15 minutes, not at the very end, a good example is also a sequence after it kidnapped the daughter and some other citizens: her dad, Kang-du, and his sister, grandpa and brother gather to her improvised "funeral" and start mourning in front of the photo.
 Then they start whining and sapping, overshadowing every other person that mourned their kidnapped relatives.
 After a while the whining of the four becomes so exaggerated that it turns into a comedy at one point, especially when they all together fall on the ground and the reporters start taking pictures of them.
 Bong made a difficult transgression from a drama into a comedy in that sequence with such delicacy as if it was the simplest thing in the world.